 The values of a random factor are assumed to be chosen from a population with a normal distribution with a certain variance.

 The output for a random factor is an estimate of this variance and not a set of differences from a mean.
 Conclusions regarding random factors should be expressed in terms of variance.

 For example, we may find that the variance among fields makes up a certain percentage of the overall variance in beetle damage.

 - The factor is the primary treatment that the researcher wants to compare.
 In our example, VARIETY is definitely fixed as the researcher wants to compare the mean beetle damage on the two varieties.

-- The factor is a secondary covariate that might be confounded with the treatment, and the researcher wants to control for differences in this covariate.
+- The factor is a secondary control variable, and the researcher wants to control for differences in this factor.
 If these farms were specifically chosen for some feature they had, such as specific soil types or topographies that may affect beetle damage, and if the researcher would like to compare the farms as representatives of those soil types, then FARM should be fixed.

 - The factor has only two values.
 Even if everything else indicates that a factor should be random, if it has only two values, the variance cannot be calculated, and it should be fixed.

 Situations that indicate random factors:

 - The researcher is interested in quantifying how much of the overall variation to attribute to this factor.
 If the researcher was interested in how much of the variation in beetle damage was attributable to the farm at which the damage took place, FARM would be random.

 - The researcher is not interested in knowing which means differ, but wants to account for the variation in this factor.
 If the farms were chosen at random, FARM should be random.